How uHIT Works

 Mar 10, 2023

-We will review the before / after effects of uHIT first.
-This info is a summary of what’s included in our original case study on these players here.
-All on-field data for Evan is taken from here.
-We then look at what Evan has done since then.
+We will review the before and after effects of uHIT first to see how uHIT works in Minor League Baseball.
+In this paragraph, you will find a summary of what’s included in our original case study on these players here.
+Additionally, all on-field data for Evan is taken from here.
+Finally, we look at what Evan has done since then.

 -